AzazeII/Applied-Integrations/README.md

 To entagle 2 holes together you need to shot two singularities from ME defnce tower in one tick*. only white and black hole can be entagled

+Web AE2 UI - If enabled in config, allows you to inspect ME network, clicked by grapth tool using web interface, at: localhost:<port specified in config>.
+Default port is: 8000
+	There are 4 working and 1 not working modes of ME Graph Tool.
+There is list of these mode:

+1. All network.
+This mode shows all network nodes from specified network
+2. Sub networks.
+This mode shows all sub networks connected to specified network
+3. P2P links.
+This mode shows all p2p links in specified network
+4. Only node specified.
+This mode only shows all network nodes which is equal (by type) to node clicked, and nodes connected to it

 # For developers
  You can add own matter type to Black/white hole storage system, by typing this in your common proxy*:
  AIApi.instance().addHandlersForMEPylon(#yourHandlerForBlackHole#.class, #yourHandlerForWhiteHole#.class, AEApi.instance().storage().getStorageChannel(#yourStorageChannel#.class));